hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/campaign/prepare_all_camapaigns.md

 **Crucial Next Steps:**

 To create truly effective tests, you need to provide the actual implementation of `process_all_campaigns`.
-This example demonstrates how to write tests *given* a function, but without the function's code, the tests remain incomplete.
+This example demonStartes how to write tests *given* a function, but without the function's code, the tests remain incomplete.